||Mule Ear - Mule Shoe Loop

 View uphill to the west.

-which starts about 1/3 mile north of the Mule Loop trailhead.
-To connect,
+These start about 1/3 mile north of the Mule Loop trailhead at the group

-take the Mule Ear Connector trail down to the Cutler Flat gate.
-Ride up
+To connect, you have two options.
+You can take the Mule Ear Connector trail down to the Cutler Flat

 Aspen grove on the